-Dates to remember in January:
+Dates to remember in February:

 - Baby Bounce meets every Friday at 10:30 a.m. for ages birth to 2 years.
 Enjoy stories, rhymes, bounces, and songs with a stay-and-play social time afterwards.